 Failure on a student's part to live up to this Honor Code becomes the concern of the appropriate dean and faculty advisor.
 (It is assumed, however, that any matter of concern in this area between members of the Mid-America community will first be dealt with according to the principles of Matthew 18:15-22.)
 All disciplinary matters are subject to review before a Student Disciplinary Committee.
 This committee is comprised of the dean of women or the dean of men, as chairperson, the faculty advisor of the student in question, the president of the Student Council, and one other faculty member.
+At the Northeast Campus, this Committee will be appointed by the Director of the Northeast Branch and will include one student participant.

-Due process in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
+"Due process" in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
 The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations.
 Where there is evidence of personality and character weaknesses that would make it unwise for a student to continue as a student, he or she is given counsel.